s-4-m-a-n/365-days-of-ML-challange/daily_logs.md

 ✅ Daily logs
 - Today I have implemented simple LSTM, DeepLSTM and Bidrectional LSTM from scratch using pytorch
 - Haven't got time to document it, will do that in a holiday

+# Day 16

+✅ Daily logs
+- Today I have implemented simple GRU
+- Also created a toy task to predict next number from the sequence to test the sanity of the implemented model